 Network and Computer Systems Administrators

-- Cybersecurity postings have grown 91% from 2010-2014.
-This growth rate is more than faster than IT jobs generally.
+Cybersecurity postings grew 91% from 2010 to 2014.
+This growth rate was faster than IT jobs generally.

-- The fastest increases in demand for cybersecurity workers are in industries managing increasing volumes of consumer data such as Finance (+137% over the last five years), Health Care (+121%), and Retail Trade (+89%).
+The fastest increases in demand for cybersecurity workers were in industries managing increasing volumes of consumer data such as Finance (+137% over the last five years), Health Care (+121%), and Retail Trade (+89%).

 Burning Glass Technologies Job Market Intelligence: Cybersecurity Jobs, 2015